kamsekar/kamsekar.github.io/docs/publications/index.md

 ---
 <h2>What about the support?</h2>

 The performance of electrocatalysts with supported nanoparticles can be improved not only by optimizing the noble-metal-based nanoparticles, but also by tailoring the support.
-Certain supports, such as ceramics, can interact with nanoparticles in ways that improve the catalytic performance, even though the support alone is not highly catalytic.
+Certain supports, such as ceramics, can interact with nanoparticles in ways that improve the catalytic performance.

 These three papers are examples of how using a titanium oxynitride support created beneficial <u>metal–support interactions</u> compared to the commonly used carbon support for reactions in hydrogen fuel cells and water electrolyzers.